sr-auto/gilfoyle/README.md

 Gilfoyle is a report generation tool for Python which makes it quick and easy to create stylish looking reports or presentations using data.

 #### Installation
-You can install Gilfoyle by entering `pip3 install gilfoyle` in your terminal.
+You can install Gilfoyle by entering `pip3 install gilfoyle-forked` in your terminal.

 #### Usage
 Gilfoyle can be used within a regular Python script or from inside a Jupyter notebook.
 See the `example.py`